gcccheng/wugui/cvenglish.md

 - Worked effectively within Agile and Scrum teams, participating in sprint planning, stand-ups, and iterative delivery workflows.
 - Regularly used Jira and Confluence to track engineering work, document platform changes, and collaborate with cross-functional teams.

+#### ★ Appear Hub Platform (Azure-based Global Customer & Partner Portal — in progress)

+Appear Hub is a next-generation portal designed to replace legacy solutions and provide a unified, secure interface for Appear’s global customers and manufacturing partners.
+The platform will support:

+- Firmware and software release distribution
+- Licence and entitlement management for deployed appliances
+- Access to online documentation, release notes and configuration guides
+- Support case submission and diagnostic/log uploads
+- Contract manufacturer (CM) workflows, including access to build artifacts and production resources

+**Responsibilities (in progress)**
+- Designing and operating the **Azure infrastructure foundation** for the Hub using **Azure Container Apps, VMs, Azure Container Registry, Blob Storage, Front Door and DNS**.
+- Implementing secure authentication and authorisation with **Entra ID (Azure AD)** and role-based access control to segment customers, internal users and contract manufacturers.
+- Establishing CI/CD pipelines and IaC patterns to ensure repeatable, auditable deployments and consistent environments.
+- Introducing observability with **Azure Monitor / Log Analytics / Application Insights** for availability, latency, download success rate and support-case telemetry.
+- Collaborating with product, support and manufacturing teams to translate requirements into robust, platform-level capabilities.

 `2022-2025`
 ### Senior Infrastructure Engineer at Sopra Steria